solidify/azure-devops-backup-tool-docs/troubleshooting.md

 - Powershell
 - Other Rest API testing software

 This example will use **Postman**.
 You must now set up a POST request to the correct endpoint (for example, in the case of Build Definitions for ADO Cloud, use <https://dev.azure.com/ORGANIZATION/PROJECTNAME/_apis/build/definitions?api-version=7.0>).
+Consultants at Solidify can find the correct API URL by looking at the source code for synchub.

 Paste the .json file as the body.
 The resulting request should look like this:

 ![image](https://github.com/user-attachments/assets/05d681ef-7633-45f3-97f2-87cd1cccdd17)